FIFA 22 Release Date & Features: 10 Things to Know

 FIFA 22 Editions

-You can three versions of FIFA 22.
+You can expect three versions of FIFA 22.

 There will be a no-frills standard edition and we’ll likely see two bundles that come with some extras aimed at those who plan to invest a lot of time in the game.